stan-dev/cmdstanpy/docsrc/workflow.rst

     my_model.stan_file
     my_model.exe_file
     my_model.code()

+The CmdStanModel class also provides the :meth:`~CmdStanModel.compile` method, which can be called at any point to (re)compile the model as needed.

 Model compilation is carried out via the GNU Make build tool.
 The CmdStan ``makefile`` contains a set of general rules which